foxriver76/ioBroker.denon/README.md

 * zoneMain.quickSelectX / zone2.quickSelectX / zone3.quickSelectX

    *Emulates the quick select buttons of your remote, with numbers from 1 to 5 for Main Zone / Zone2 / Zone3.*

+* zoneMain.equalizerBassUp / zone2.equalizerBassUp / zone3.equalizerBassUp

+   *Button which increases bass level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

+* zoneMain.equalizerBassDown / zone2.equalizerBassDown / zone3.equalizerBassDown

+   *Button which decreases bass level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

+* zoneMain.equalizerTrebleUp / zone2.equalizerTrebleUp / zone3.equalizerTrebleUp

+   *Button which increases treble level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

+* zoneMain.equalizerTrebleDown / zone2.equalizerTrebleDown / zone3.equalizerTrebleDown

+   *Button which decreases treble level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

+#### Channel: settings

 * settings.subwooferLevelDown / settings.subwooferTwoLevelDown